Jefferson49/RepositoryHierarchy/README.md

 + Allow users to load stored delimiter expressions from administrator.

 #### Preferences for source citations
-+ Show additional source facts (REPO, REPO:CALN) within source citations.
++ Show source facts for sources within source citations
-+ Automatically expand repositories in source citations.
-Applies only if "Show additional source facts" is activated.
-+ Show all media objects of sources within a source citations.
-+ Show further facts of sources (e.g. SOUR:PUBL, SOUR:NOTE, SOUR:REFN, ...) within source citations.
++ Automatically expand souce facts within source citations
 + Directly show media objects of sources in facts and not sub-ordinated within source citations.
 + Enable copy/paste mechanism for source citations in the individual and family view.